FICO - The First Step to Owning

-The road to home ownership doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
-The quality of your wallet begins the home buying process.
-To make your goal of homeownership realized, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Auburn.
+Most people assume that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
+In reality, the home buying process starts and ends with your finances.
+To propel your dreams of homeownership forward, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Auburn, New York.

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double that of an individual with a near perfect FICO score.
+Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of someone with a better FICO score.

-Improving your credit is the first step in buying a home.
+We're used to working with all tiers of credit history.
 Call us at (315) 258-9147 and we can help you get on the right track to the home of your dreams.

-There are methods to raise your score.
-Improving your FICO score takes time.
-It can be rare to make a significant change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+There are plans to raise your score.
+Building your FICO score takes time.
+It can be rare to make a significant change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+You'll improve your credit score by using these pointers:

 - Pay on time.
 How often you're late with payments greatly affects your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.

 - Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you find mistakes on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt taking up the balance a single card.
+But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt transferred to one card.

-Knowing the ways you can improve your credit score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Lake Country Real Estate, Inc., shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Lake Country Real Estate, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.